 In terms of sheer numbers, confusion has arisen over the number of cases reported in Navajo and Apache counties by the DHS, the number of cases reported by the Navajo Nation (which spans Navajo, Apache, and Coconino counties), and Navajo County itself.

 Today, the agency said 25 cases have been identified in Navajo County.
-Navajo County is reporting the same.
+Navajo County is reporting

 On Monday morning, Navajo Nation President Jonathan Nez said 29 people in the Nation have tested positive for COVID-19, including people in Navajo County, Apache County, and McKinley County in New Mexico.